Last updated 29th August, 2025

 Before your prefabricated extension can be installed, the groundworks and foundations must be checked to ensure they are in good condition.
 This may involve some structural work, or you may just need your floor levelling out before installation.

-Professional tradesmen will also ensure that all connections such as the water, electricity, sewer and communications are in place and working correctly.
+Professional tradesmen will also ensure that all connections, such as the water, electricity, sewer and communications, are in place and working correctly.

 Once everything is prepared, and your plat pack extension has been engineered, it will then be delivered and installed.
-It will usually come in parts, and, therefore needs to be assembled upon delivery, with many manufacturer’s offering an installation service.
+It will usually come in parts, and, therefore, needs to be assembled upon delivery, with many manufacturer’s offering an installation service.

 This will involve setting up the scaffolding, followed by using a crane to lift the prefab extension into position.
-The majority of prefab extensions will come fitted with windows and doors, although some may not and will need to be installed onsite.
+The majority of prefab extensions will come fitted with windows and doors, although some may not and will need to be installed on-site.

 Once the prefab installation is in place, technical installations such as the plumbing work, electrical wires, heating and ventilation systems should be fitted.
 This will involve the help of a qualified plumber, electrician, gas engineer or more trades if need be.